Linuxfabrik/lfops/roles/icingaweb2_module_pdfexport/README.md

 This role installs and enables the [IcingaWeb2 pdfexport Module](https://github.com/Icinga/icingaweb2-module-pdfexport).

-This role is tested with the following IcingaWeb2 Grafana Module versions:
+This role is tested with the following IcingaWeb2 PDF Export Module versions:

 * 0.11.0